Dyck tilings, increasing trees, descents, and inversions: Introduction

 \section{Introduction}

-Kenyon and Wilson introduced the notion of ``cover-inclusive Dyck tilings'' (defined below) while studying certain models from statistical physics.
-The probabilities of certain events in these models are given by formulas that involve counting these Dyck tilings \cite{kw,kw:annular}.
+Kenyon and Wilson \cite{kw} and Shigechi and Zinn-Justin \cite{MR2927185} independently introduced the notion of ``cover-inclusive Dyck tilings'' (defined below).
+The probabilities of certain events pertaining to the double-dimer model and spanning trees are given by formulas that involve counting these Dyck tilings \cite{kw,kw:annular}.
+Dyck tilings are also relevant to the study of Kazhdan--Lusztig polynomials \cite{MR2927185}.
+More recently, Dyck tilings have arisen in connection with fully packed loop systems \cite[Remark~2.10]{fisher-nadeau} and other contexts \cite{fayers}.

 We give two new bijections between Dyck tilings and perfect matchings, which when restricted to Dyck tilings with a certain ``lower path,'' become bijections to linear extensions of a tree poset.
 The first bijection is compatible with the number of inversions of a linear extension, and gives a bijective proof of a formula that was conjectured by Kenyon and Wilson \cite[Conjecture~1]{kw} and proved non-bijectively by Kim \cite{kim}.
 The second bijection is compatible with descents of the linear extension, and leads to a new enumeration formula.
+We also conjecture a third enumeration formula.